johnkerl/miller/docs6/docs/manpage.md

          regtest
          repl
        For more information, please invoke mlr {subcommand} --help.

-REPL
-       Usage: mlr repl [options] {zero or more data-file names}
-       -v Prints the expressions's AST (abstract syntax tree), which gives full transparency on the precedence and associativity rules of Miller's grammar, to stdout.

-       -d Like -v but uses a parenthesized-expression format for the AST.

-       -D Like -d but with output all on one line.

-       -w Show warnings about uninitialized variables

-       -q Don't show startup banner

-       -s Don't show prompts

-       --load {DSL script file} Load script file before presenting the prompt.
-          If the name following --load is a directory, load all "*.mlr" files in that directory.

-       --mload {DSL script files} -- Like --load but works with more than one filename, e.g. '--mload *.mlr --'.

-       -h|--help Show this message.

-       Or any --icsv, --ojson, etc. reader/writer options as for the main Miller command line.

-       Any data-file names are opened just as if you had waited and typed :open {filenames}
-       at the Miller REPL prompt.

-OUTPUT COLORIZATION
-       Things having colors:
-       * Keys in CSV header lines, JSON keys, etc
-       * Values in CSV data lines, JSON scalar values, etc in regression-test output
-       * Some online-help strings

-       Rules for coloring:
-       * By default, colorize output only if writing to stdout and stdout is a TTY.
-         * Example: color: mlr --csv cat foo.csv
-         * Example: no color: mlr --csv cat foo.csv &gt; bar.csv
-         * Example: no color: mlr --csv cat foo.csv | less
-       * The default colors were chosen since they look OK with white or black terminal background, and are differentiable with common varieties of human color vision.

-       Mechanisms for coloring:
-       * Miller uses ANSI escape sequences only.
-This does not work on Windows except on Cygwin.
-       * Requires TERM environment variable to be set to non-empty string.
-       * Doesn't try to check to see whether the terminal is capable of 256-color ANSI vs 16-color ANSI.
-Note that if colors are in the range 0..15 then 16-color ANSI escapes are used, so this is in the user's control.

-       How you can control colorization:
-       * Suppression/unsuppression:
-         * Environment variable export MLR_NO_COLOR=true means don't color even if stdout+TTY.
-         * Environment variable export MLR_ALWAYS_COLOR=true means do color even if not stdout+TTY.
-           For example, you might want to use this when piping mlr output to less -r.
-         * Command-line flags --no-color or -M, --always-color or -C.

-       * Color choices can be specified by using environment variables, or command-line flags, with values 0..255:
-         * export MLR_KEY_COLOR=208, MLR_VALUE_COLOR-33, etc.:
-           MLR_KEY_COLOR MLR_VALUE_COLOR MLR_PASS_COLOR MLR_FAIL_COLOR
-           MLR_REPL_PS1_COLOR MLR_REPL_PS2_COLOR MLR_HELP_COLOR
-         * Command-line flags --key-color 208, --value-color 33, etc.:
-           --key-color --value-color --pass-color --fail-color
-           --repl-ps1-color --repl-ps2-color --help-color
-         * This is particularly useful if your terminal's background color clashes with current settings.

-       If environment-variable settings and command-line flags are both provided,the latter take precedence.

-       Please do mlr --list-color-codes to see the available color codes (like 170), and mlr --list-color-names to see available names (like orchid).

 MLRRC
        You can set up personal defaults via a $HOME/.mlrrc and/or ./.mlrrc.